 ever way it is headed.

 's timing strategies MAKE

 We profit year after year after year.
 In fact, we have been

 timing the markets successfully for over 25 years.

 We are currently offering 2 or 3

 Special Offer - CLICK

-Even disciplined people can act impulsively when the
+Even disciplined people can act impulsively when the conditions are

 There is little harm in impulsively going for a latte instead of your usual morning